andrey-matveyev/go-sample-queue/README.md

-## implementation Queue for Go Pipelines based on container/list
+## Implementation Queue for Go Pipelines based on container/list